ministryofjustice/cloud-platform-user-docs/01-getting-started/002-env-create.md

 $ terraform apply
 ```

-Our terraform module creates a namespace on live-0 by default but if you would like to deploy to another cluster you can use:
+Our terraform module creates the files for a new namespace on the live-0 cluster by default but if you would like to deploy to another cluster you can use:

 ```Shell
 $ terraform apply -var "cluster=<cluster-name>"